CIS Critical Security Controls Navigator

 IG1IG2IG3

-Establish and maintain an incident response process that addresses roles and responsibilities, compliance requirements, and a communication plan.
+Establish and maintain a documented incident response process that addresses roles and responsibilities, compliance requirements, and a communication plan.
 Review annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG2IG3

-Assign key roles and responsibilities for incident response, including staff from legal, IT, information security, facilities, public relations, human resources, incident responders, and analysts, as applicable.
+Assign key roles and responsibilities for incident response, including staff from legal, IT, information security, facilities, public relations, human resources, incident responders, and analysts.
 Review annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG2IG3